gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## fromFoldableMap

-Create a record from a foldable collection using the specified functions to
+Create a `ReadonlyRecord` from a foldable collection using the specified functions to

 - map to key/value pairs
-- combine values for duplicate keys.
+- combine values for duplicate keys

 **Signature**